631: Chasten the Dragon Edition

 So, you know, you're good all around.

-So those aren't actually the only time Bartlett's found himself and his projects on the wrong side of advertising regulators.
+So, those aren't actually the only time Bartlett's found himself and his projects on the wrong side of advertising regulators.

-There was the 2024 Facebook ad where Bartlett, you know, the well-known guy on TV who talked about which good businesses are good and which ones are bad, he recommended the health tracking app Zoe, saying it might just change your life.
+There was the 2024 Facebook ad where Bartlett, the well-known guy on TV who talked about which good businesses are good and which ones are bad, he recommended the health tracking app Zoe, saying it might just change your life.

 And what the ad didn't explain was that Bartlett is one of the investors in Zoe.
+He makes money from Zoe.

 At the same time, another ad included the caption, ever wondered what Stephen Bartlett actually thinks of Huell's daily greens?
+No.

 And wouldn't you know, he thinks Huell is great because he's one of the company's major investors.
+Huh.

 But that journey is, I make money from telling you these things, as long as I don't tell you that I make money from telling you these things.